 UPCOMING DATES AND CYCLE FOR DISCOVERY DAYS

-The list of Discovery Days sites for spring 2020 will be available in Handshake early in the spring semester.
+The list of Discovery Days sites for spring 2020 will be available in Handshake early in December and early January.
 Students will be notified by email.

 FREQUENTLY ASKED QUESTIONS